-Bishop Alemany uses these detection canines to check odors from student lockers, vehicles, book bags and Bishop Alemany common areas.
+Bishop Alemany uses these detection canines to check odors from student backpacks and vehicles, and Bishop Alemany common areas.
 At no time do the canines check individual persons.
-An Impact Canine Services "handler" and canine are escorted around campus by a Bishop Alemany Administrator, usually a Dean of Discipline.
-In the event of a canine "alert" (the term used when a canine detects the scent of a substance they are trained to detect), the handler will advise the Dean of the location of the alert and the following steps are then followed:
+An Impact Canine Services handler and canine are escorted around campus by a Bishop Alemany Administrator, usually a Dean of Discipline.
+In the event of a canine alert (the term used when a canine detects the scent of a substance they are trained to detect), the handler will advise the Dean of the location of the alert and the following steps will take place: